-Technical Procedure for the use of the Cvvac II
+Technical Procedure for the use of the Cvvac M

-- 1.0 Purpose This procedure is a non-porous development procedure. - 2.0 Scope This procedure is a step in the processing of non-porous evidence that may contain impressions that require developing/enhancing. - 2.1 The Cyvac II polymerizes the latent impression using cyanoacrylate in a heated, vacuum environment.
-The vacuum will eliminate background moisture and allow the cyanoacrylate to attach to the components of the latent impression thus eliminating the over-fuming of an item of evidence which may occur with manual cyanoacrylate techniques.
-Numerous materials, including plastic bags, weapons, metals, and various other substrates, may be processed using the Cyvac II.
-Cyanoacrylate shall be used as a preliminary process when utilizing subsequent processing techniques.
-Fluorescent dye staining, in conjunction with laser examinations, is dependent on the proper use of cyanoacrylate fuming techniques.
+- 1.0 Purpose This procedure is a non-porous development procedure. - 2.0 Scope This procedure is a step in the processing of non-porous evidence that may contain impressions that require developing/enhancing. - 2.1 The Cyvac M polymerizes the latent impression using cyanoacrylate in a heated, vacuum environment.
+The vacuum will eliminate background moisture and allow the cyanoacrylate to attach to the components of the latent impression thus eliminating the over-fuming that may occur with manual cyanoacrylate techniques.
+Numerous materials, including plastic bags, weapons, metals, and various other substrates, may be processed using the Cyvac M. Cyanoacrylate shall be used as a preliminary process when utilizing subsequent processing techniques.
+Fluorescent dye staining, in conjunction with Laser examinations, is dependent on the proper use of cyanoacrylate fuming techniques.